 Research is ongoing to know if those who have received the COVID-19 vaccine can still pass the virus on to others.
-The two current vaccines have 94 percent and 95 percent effectiveness rates.
+Studies have shown that all vaccines currently authorized for use in the U.S. are very effective at preventing COVID-19, especially severe disease.
 This means the chances of you getting COVID-19 are very minimal, but still remain.

 Because of these unknowns, as well as the fact that there are new, more contagious strains of the virus that causes COVID-19 and cases continue to rise…

 - You will still participate in mitigation testing.

 - Although you won't need to quarantine, you will still report if you've been identified as a close contact outside of IU and participate in daily symptom monitoring through IU's COVIDcheck.

 - You will still wear a mask, practice physical distancing and wash your hands often.